GENERAL QUESTIONS:

 As a community-funded district, a significant portion of our schools’ funding comes directly from local contributions.
 In recent years, district expenses have increased due to factors such as competitive staff compensation, inflation, and unfunded, state mandated programs like Transitional Kindergarten.
 At the same time, the portion of the district’s budget supported by the education foundation has declined.

-MPCSD is committed to a budget process that is transparent, and increasing the suggested donation is one of the most direct ways our community can help close that gap and continue to support the level of education and enrichment our students benefit from today.
+MPCSD is committed to a budget process that is transparent, and increasing the suggested donation for the OCC is one of the most direct ways our community can support the level of education and enrichment our students benefit from today.

 OCC LOGISTICS QUESTIONS: